Production of ‘The Crown’ pauses after Queen’s death ‘as a mark of respect’ - NewsBreak

 A spokesperson for the series said production was paused on Friday “as a mark of respect” and will also be suspended on the day of the queen’s funeral.

 The show is in production on its sixth season.
 Its first two seasons starred Claire Foy as the young princess Elizabeth ascending to the throne and gradually growing into her role as monarch, and seasons three and four featured Olivia Colman as a more mature queen.
 The show has gradually moved closer to current events.
-Netflix recently revealed casting of the actors who are playing Prince William and his wife Kate in the sixth season.
+Netflix recently revealed casting of the actors who are playing Prince William and his wife Kate in the sixth season.22-year-old motorcyclist killed in crash

 Its fifth season, with Imelda Staunton playing the queen, will premiere in November.